hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 curl GET https://raw.githubusercontent.com/hyperledger/fabric/master/examples/chaincode/go/chaincode_example02/chaincode_example02.go > chaincode_example02.go
 ```

-Once you have placed your chaincode project inside the `src` directory in your local `$GOPATH`, you will need to vendor the dependencies.
-In your chaincode source directory, run the following commands:
+After you have placed your chaincode project under the `$GOPATH/src`, you will need to vendor the dependencies.
+From the directory containing your chaincode source, run the following commands:

 ```
 go get -u github.com/kardianos/govendor